You may not want to quit your day job, but you could make a little extra income to help you get out of debt or start an emergency fund.

 If you enjoy watching videos, you could make money doing it.
 The makers of online videos are always looking for feedback, and they are willing to part with some serious cash to make it happen.

-InboxDollars is one of the most popular video-watching sites, but there are others.
+InboxDollars is one of the most popular video-watching sites.
+Swagbucks is another site where you can watch videos and earn points towards free gift cards.
 Some movie studios even offer cash for in-home previews.

 You may not get rich, but you will have some extra cash — and potentially get to check out lots of fun content.